GetVirtual/Azure-Powershell/README.md

 Scripts with the new Powershell AZ Module

-* Hello World: Sample script to create a virtual machine within Azure
+* Create-VM: Sample "hello world" script to create a virtual machine within Azure